 What is Non-Cash Value Life Insurance?

-Non-cash value life insurance is a life insurance policy that provides death benefits to your loved ones if something happens to you within a period of time.
+Non-cash value life insurance is a life insurance policy that provides continuity of wealth through death benefits to your loved ones if something happens to you within a period of time.
 If your income is relied upon or you have financial obligations within a known timeframe, such as a mortgage or a child’s college tuition, then getting non-cash value life insurance can provide you short-term coverage and a financial safety net for you and your family.

 What are the Benefits of Non-Cash Value Life Insurance?